 - Deployment: Local, Docker, and Cloud

-OpenVAS (Open Vulnerability Assessment System) is a comprehensive vulnerability scanner that is part of the Greenbone Vulnerability Management (GVM) framework.
+OpenVAS (Open Vulnerability Assessment System) is a comprehensive self-service vulnerability scanner that is part of the Greenbone Vulnerability Management (GVM) framework.

 OpenVAS is designed to scan network infrastructure and web applications for security issues.
 It is well-suited for small and large environments and provides detailed reports and vulnerability assessments.